Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Proposed Method

 \subsection{Illumination Map Estimation}

-The illumination map plays a crucial role in the optimization process for low-light LF image enhancement.
-In \cite{wu2022uretinex}, the illumination map and the enhancement result are optimized simultaneously as independent variables.
+The illumination map plays a crucial role \cite{Chen2018Retinex,wu2022uretinex,zhang2023lrt} for Retinex-based low-light image enhancement.
+In the deep unfolding process of \cite{wu2022uretinex}, the illumination map and the enhancement result are optimized simultaneously as independent variables.
 However, our method takes a different approach by estimating the illumination map using the enhancement results.
-Specifically, at the $k$-th stage, based on the enhanced result of the preceding stage $LF_{n}^{k-1}$ and the input low-light LF image $LF_{d}$, we can compute a coarse illumination map $\tilde{I}^{k}$, i.e.,
+Specifically, at the $k$-th stage, based on the enhanced result of the preceding stage $\textbf{L}_{n}^{k-1}$ and the input low-light LF image $\textbf{L}_{d}$, we compute a coarse illumination map $\tilde{\textbf{I}}^{k}$, i.e.,

 where $\gamma$ is a learnable parameter that adaptively suppresses the influence of the brightness mutation region.
+The $ \texttt{max}_{c \in {\{R,G,B \}}}$ operation \cite{land1977retinex,guo2016lime} can obtain global brightness while adeptly mitigating the effects of non-uniform illuminations, under the assumption that the illumination at any given spatial coordinate should not be inferior to the maximal intensity value among the \{R,G,B\} channels.

-We further solve the following minimization problem to obtain the expected illumination map $I^{k}$:
+We further solve the following minimization problem to obtain the expected illumination map $\textbf{I}^{k}$: